 Behavioral Observations and Questionnaires

-Depending on the type of giftedness being assessed, we may use behavioral observations in different settings, along with questionnaires or checklists completed by parents, teachers, or the individuals themselves, to gather information about behaviors, interests, and learning preferences associated with giftedness.
+Depending on the type of giftedness being assessed, we may use behavioral observations in different settings, along with questionnaires or checklists completed by parents, teachers, or individuals, to gather information about behaviors, interests, and learning preferences.

 Our Giftedness Assessments

 It’s important to note that giftedness is not always identified solely by traditional measures like IQ tests, so we often provide a more complete battery of tests to provide the depth of information that will be most helpful.
-Giftedness can manifest differently and might be visible in specific domains or talents rather than across all areas.
-Moreover, diagnosing giftedness can be influenced by factors such as cultural background, environment, and personal experiences, another reason why we often go well beyond the traditional Intelligence Quotient (IQ) in these assessments.
+High IQ can manifest differently and might be visible in specific domains or talents rather than across all areas.
+Moreover, diagnosing gifted and talented people can be influenced by factors such as cultural background, environment, and personal experiences, another reason why we often go well beyond the traditional Intelligence Quotient (IQ) in these assessments.

 author avatar